Contributed By Webb Henderson

 Section 135 – Reckless Trading

 A director must not agree to, cause or allow the business of the company to be carried on in a manner likely to create a substantial risk of serious loss to the company’s creditors.
 Whether a director believes the conduct of the business is reasonable is irrelevant.
-Directors are required to make a "sober assessment" of whether their future trading forecasts justify continuing to trade and whether the assumptions that underpin those forecasts are reasonable (Mason v Lewis 3 NZLR 225 at ), but the benefit of hindsight should not be applied to directors’ decisions “in circumstances that do not fully and realistically comprehend the difficult commercial choices facing the directors”, and “likely” means “more likely than not” (Cooper v Debut Homes Ltd (in liq) NZCA 39).
+Directors are required to make a "sober assessment" of whether their future trading forecasts justify continuing to trade and whether the assumptions that underpin those forecasts are reasonable (Mason v Lewis 3 NZLR 225 at ), but the benefit of hindsight should not be applied to directors’ decisions.
+If there is not a reasonable prospect of the company regaining solvency, formal insolvency mechanisms should be invoked (see Debut Homes) – it is not sufficient that the director’s decisions would reduce the overall deficit.
+Directors may not continue to trade in a way that favours one class of creditors over another.

-In the recent Mainzeal litigation, four of the former directors of Mainzeal (a construction company) were found to have breached Section 135 (Mainzeal Property and Construction Ltd (in liq) v Yan NZHC 255).
+In the long-running Mainzeal litigation, the Court of Appeal found four of the former directors of Mainzeal (a construction company) to have breached Section 135 (Mainzeal Property and Construction Ltd (in liq) v Yan).
 In that case, money was extracted from Mainzeal to an overseas parent company through intermediary companies that were insolvent.
-A director of both Mainzeal and its parent company made representations to his fellow directors that the parent company would financially support Mainzeal when it first became insolvent in a balance sheet sense.
+A director of both Mainzeal and its parent company made representations to his fellow directors that the parent company would financially support Mainzeal, when it first became insolvent in a balance sheet sense.
 The representation was not legally binding on the parent company and the parent company did not provide the support when it was needed.
-Mainzeal also used funds owing to subcontractors as working capital in order to continue to trade.
-The directors were found to have exposed creditors to substantial risk of serious loss by relying on the non-binding assurances of financial support, and were held liable (in aggregate) for NZD36 million, representing 30% of the total loss caused to creditors.
-This decision is currently under appeal.
+The directors were found to have exposed creditors to substantial risk of serious loss by continuing to trade in reliance on the non-binding assurances of financial support.
+However, the Court did not award compensation in respect of the breach of Section 135, because the Court held that the directors’ conduct over the relevant period did not increase the aggregate loss suffered by Mainzeal’s creditors (but see comments on Section 136 below).

 Section 136 – Obligations

 A director must not agree to the company incurring an obligation unless the director believes at that time on reasonable grounds that the company will be able to perform the obligation when it is required to do so.
-Factors that suggest such a belief is reasonable may include the fact that the company is able to continue trading for a reasonable time following the incurring of the obligation, that bank finance is still available to the company and that any downturn in the company’s performance was unexpected or sudden.
+Factors that suggest such a belief is reasonable may include the fact that the company is able to continue trading for a reasonable time following the incurring of the obligation, that bank finance is still available to the company, and that any downturn in the company’s performance was unexpected or sudden.
 Factors that count against the belief being reasonable include incurring long-term liabilities before the business of the company has been successfully established, or incurring obligations following the loss of an important revenue stream.
+In the Mainzeal case, Mainzeal also used funds owing to subcontractors as working capital in order to continue to trade, and entered into large construction contracts without the directors having a reasonable basis to believe it would be able to perform them through to completion.
+The Court held that the directors breached Section 136 in agreeing to the company doing so.
+The Supreme Court recently heard an appeal lodged by the Mainzeal directors, in which they argued that Sections 135 and 136 allow directors a wide discretion to manage the company as they think best, and only give rise to liability where directors act irrationally.
+The liquidators cross-appealed, arguing that (i) the directors would have had to reasonably believe they could return the company to solvency, not just improve its financial position; and (ii) the measure of damages under both Sections 135 and 136 should be the amount of any new debt incurred.
+The Supreme Court’s judgment is expected within the first half of 2022.

 Section 137 – Duty of Care

-A director of a company, when exercising powers or performing duties as a director, must exercise the care, diligence and skill that a reasonable director would exercise in the same circumstances, taking into account (without limitation) the nature of the company, the nature of the decision, and the position of the director and the nature of the responsibilities undertaken by him or her.
+A director of a company, when exercising powers or performing duties as a director, must exercise the care, diligence and skill that a reasonable director would exercise in the same circumstances, taking into account (without limitation) the nature of the company, the nature of the decision, and the position of the director and the nature of the responsibilities undertaken by them.

-This section does not impose a higher standard of skill on directors who hold professional qualifications in a particular area.
-The position may be different if a director is brought onto the board to add a particular skillset.
+This Section does not automatically impose a higher standard of skill on directors who hold professional qualifications in a particular area.
+The position may however be different if a director is brought onto the board to add a particular skillset.

 Section 138 – Use of Information and Advice